-There are currently eight openings.
-The application deadline for this semester is Friday, April 1st.
+There are currently six openings.
+The application deadline for Fall semester jobs is Friday, September 9th.
 To apply, please fill out our online application.

 Communication and Public Relations